Frzk/dummy/README.md

-This small SailfishOS app tries to demonstrate an issue when a user **deletes several items** from a SilicaListView *at the same time* and the underlying model is a QSqlTableModel.
+This minimal SailfishOS app tries to demonstrate the issues you get when using a QSqlTableModel and trying to remove items from it.

-*At the same time* means that several remorses have to run at the same time.
-So the user basically has to delete an item, and when the remorse for this item is running, the user has to launch the deletion of another item.
+I was first surprised to discover that `QSqlTableModel::removeRows` doesn't call `beginRemoveRows` nor `endRemoveRows`.

+I was also surprised to see that `rowCount` always return the right value when you add items the model, but that it doesn't when you remove items from the model !

 Behavior is as follows :

   - With model.editStrategy set to QSqlTableModel::OnManualSubmit :

+      1. First case : without `beginRemoveRows` and `endRemoveRows` :

-      * The database isn't updated unless you call `submitAll()`.
+          * *Expected* : The database isn't updated unless you call `submitAll`.
-      * The view isn't either : the deleted item remains.
+          * *Unexpected* : The view isn't either : the deleted item remains visible in the SilicaListView with original values.
+          * *Unexpected* : `rowCount` doesn't return the right value after a deletion.
+          * *Expected* : Calling `submitAll` automatically calls `select` which resets the model : if there is a remorse running, the app crashes.

+      2. Second case : with `beginRemoveRows` and `endRemoveRows` :

+          * *Expected* : The database isn't updated until you call `submitAll`.
+          * *Unexpected* : The last item of the SilicaListView is removed (!!), no matter what item you wanted to delete.
+          * *Unexpected* : `rowCount` doesn't return the right value after a deletion.
-      * Calling `submitAll()` automatically calls `select()` which resets the model : any other running remorse is lost and the app segfaults.
+          * *Expected* : Calling `submitAll` automatically calls `select` which resets the model : if there is a remorse running, the app crashes.

   - With model.editStrategy set to QSqlTableModel::OnFieldChanged :

+      1. First case : without `beginRemoveRows` and `endRemoveRows` :

+          * *Expected* : The database is updated immediately.
+          * *Unexpected* : The deleted item remains visible in the SilicaListView with *undefined* values unless you call `select`.
+          * *Unexpected* : `rowCount` doesn't return the right value after a deletion.
+          * *Expected* : Calling `select` refreshes the model : if there is a remorse running, the app crashes.

+      2. Second case : with `beginRemoveRows` and `endRemoveRows` :

-      * The database is updated immediately, which is great.
+          * *Expected* : The database is updated immediately.
-      * BUT the view isn't updated : the deleted item remains.
+          * *Unexpected* : The deleted item remains visible in the SilicaListView with *undefined* values.
+          * *Unexpected* : The last item of the SilicaListView is removed (!!), no matter what item you wanted to delete.
+          * *Unexpected* : `rowCount` doesn't return the right value after a deletion.
-      * To "hide" it, you have to call `select()`, which resets the model : any other running remorse is lost and the app segfaults.
+          * *Expected* : Calling `select` refreshes the model : if there is a remorse running, the app crashes.

-**Please read the console output for further details.**

 I've tried to keep the code easy to read and understand.
 Hope this will be useful.